Diatomaceous Earth for

 Apply DE to tomato and cucumber plants

-• Add the DE to a bulb puffer to control foliage pests by coating the tomato/cucumber plant’s foliage leaf tops and undersides.
+• Add the DE to a bulb puffer to control foliage tomato/cucumber plant’s foliage leaf tops and undersides.

 • It is best to apply the DE after it rains or while the leaves are dewy to help the DE stay in place.